prowler-cloud/prowler/README.md

 [groups/group25_ftr](groups/group25_FTR)

 The `ftr` group of checks uses existing and extra checks.
-To get a AWS FTR report, run this command:
+To get an AWS FTR report, run this command:

 ```sh
 ./prowler -g ftr